whithajess/DockerRabbitMQ/README.md

-DockerAmqp
+DockerRabbitMQ
 =============

-Runs amqp-server under a docker container
+Docker file for creation of rabbitmq-server under a docker container uses ubuntu packages for latest rabbitmq-server and erlang-nox

 USAGE
 =============